 Of course, it doesn’t make sense to begin talking to prospects if you don’t yet have approval to operate in your new market.
 There is a correct sequence to any expansion.
 Jumping the gun on any one step can create chaos and doom the project.

 So you’ve used customer data to create a plan for your expansion, and after lots of hard work, you’ve pulled it off!
 You might feel tempted to expand into another adjacent, since your first attempt was so successful.
 And there’s nothing wrong with that; just don’t feel compelled to reinvent the wheel.

 If you’ve found a formula that works for you, don’t mess with success.
-In their article, Allen and Zook present Reebok’s attempts at expansion as a cautionary tale because they represent such a stark contrast to Nike’s wild success.
+In their article, Allen and Zook present the example of Nike, a brand that seamlessly expanded from one adjacent to the next by uncovering a successful formula and sticking to it.

 Adhering to your successful formula will help in a number of ways.
 First, it makes the evaluation process easier.
 As you consider a new expansion, ask if it’s one that you can easily plug into your existing model.
 If not, reconsider the opportunity.